udit-rawat/loan-prediction/README.md

 # loan-prediction
-An experimental defined full scaled project on loan prediction using SVM and RandomForest through Ablation study.
+An experimental defined full scaled project on loan prediction using SVM and RandomForest using GridSearch